1983 Superman French Fries : Super Powers Collection

-1983 Superman French Fries : Super Powers Collection - Superman Card
+1983 Superman French Fries - Super Powers Collection

 In 1983, Superman French Fries distributed a collection of glow-in-the-dark trading cards in Canada.
-One sealed card was included inside of specially marked packages of frozen Superman French Fries from Canada Packers, Inc.
+One sealed card was randomly inserted inside of each specially marked package of frozen Superman French Fries.

 The four cards feature Batman, Supergirl, Superman, and Wonder Woman.
 The package image and card artworks are from the 1982 DC Comics Style Guide penciled by José Luis García-López and inked by Dick Giordano.
 Todd Klein assisted with logos and background inking.

-1983 Superman French Fries : Super Powers Collection Card
+1983 Superman French Fries - Super Powers Collection

 "For best effect, hold card to light for 30 seconds - then turn out light."